jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/comparison-to-cpu-like-calls.md

 I still do not have a clear view on why in CPU-like languages it is CALL instructions in the definition, and in my own language it is sub-command references inside a call object.
 < ... >

 < It’s just that, in CPU-like languages the instructions run and the data to operate are such separated things.
 The registers and the stack hold the data, and the instructions hold the code.
-In my own language, the data to operate on is not on *the stack*, but *inside* the procedure to execute.
-So the procedure call (instruction) *contains* the data to operate on.
+In my own language, the data to operate on is not on *the stack*, but *inside* the command to execute.
+So the command call (instruction) *contains* the data to operate on.
 No. I still don’t get it>

 ### Parameters of these sub-commands